 Recovery of entire machines, individual disks or volumes to a new or existing virtual machine.

 A virtual machine has to be stopped during the recovery to this machine.
 By default, the software stops the machine automatically.

-File-level recovery (p.
-33)
+■ File-level recovery (p.
+30)

-Recovery of individual files and folders to the agent's local file system (in Windows only), a network share, FTP or SFTP server.
+Recovery of individual files and folders to a network share, FTP or SFTP server.